avashraj/CSE031/README.md

-# My work for CSE031 at UC Merced.
-CSE031 is a course on Computer Architecture that is taught using C and mips assembly.
+# CSE031

+## Computer Architecture at UC Merced

+CSE031 teaches computer architecture using both the c and mips assembly programming languages